vsubhashini/caffe/examples/s2vt/readme.md

 Code to evaluate the predicted sentences (with example) can be found at [https://github.com/vsubhashini/caption-eval](https://github.com/vsubhashini/caption-eval).

-### References
+### Reference

-If you find this code helpful, please consider citing this work:
+If you find this code helpful, please consider citing:

 [Sequence to Sequence - Video to Text](https://vsubhashini.github.io/s2vt.html)